-Women who have had a C-section can envisage giving birth to subsequent children vaginally.
+Women who have had a caesarean (also known as a caesarean section or C-section) are often able to give birth to subsequent children vaginally.
 Approximately three in four women who prepare for a vaginal birth after a caesarean (VBAC) do give birth vaginally.

 Advantages and risks of VBAC